revel/revel.github.io/tutorial/requestflow.md

 ---

 In the [previous page](createapp.html) we created a new Revel application called **myapp**.
-In this article we look at how Revel handles the HTTP request to `http://localhost:9000/`, resulting in the welcome message.
+On this page we look at how Revel handles the HTTP request to `http://localhost:9000/` resulting in the welcome message.

 ## Routes